Riding My First Bikepacking Endurance Race

 15 minutes after the starting gun went off, I trailed behind the friends I had made the night before.

-I got lost and it started pouring rain.
+I got lost within 30 miles and it started pouring rain.

 “I am in over my head” I thought as I started to realize the consequences of not having a plan B if my Garmin didn’t keep up.

-I re-started the maps and re-tracked the trail until I saw a cyclist in an orange shirt turn into the forest where I had missed my turn.
+I re-started the maps and re-tracked the trail until I saw a cyclist in an orange shirt turn into the forest.
+I followed him and found tire tracks going in that direction, this is where I had missed my turn.
+There are no signs for the TNGA.
+Only when you’re on the Pinhoti trail system did you notice white diamonds with a turkey footprint.

 “How could you have missed that?”
 I thought to myself as I looked down and saw 20 tire marks showing me the way.